Sales Management (Higher Diploma)

 - Candidates ideally should hold a Level 8 qualification in any discipline.
 Participants with such a qualification require 2 years’ experience in a role cognate to sales.

-- Candidates will be required to undertake an interview at CIT before admission to the course.
+- Candidates will be required to undertake an interview at MTU Cork before admission to the course.

 Marketing and International Business